Efficient and Compact Representations of Some Non-Canonical Prefix-Free Codes: Acknowledgements

 \section{Acknowledgements}

-This research was carried out in part at University of A Coru\~na, Spain, while the second author was visiting and the fifth author was a PhD student there.
-It started at a StringMasters workshop at the Research Center on Information and Communication Technologies (CITIC) of the university.
-The workshop was partly funded by EU RISE project BIRDS (Bioinformatics and Information Retrieval Data Structures).
+This research was carried out in part at University of A Coru\~na, Spain, while the second author was visiting from the University of Helsinki and the sixth author was a PhD student there.
+It started at a StringMasters workshop at the Research Center on Information and Communication Technologies (CITIC) of the University of A Coru\~na.
+The workshop was funded in part by European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No 690941 (project BIRDS).
 The authors thank Nieves Brisaboa and Susana Ladra.

+The first author was supported by the CITIC research center funded by Xunta de Galicia/FEDER-UE 2014-2020 Program, grant CSI:ED431G 2019/01; by MICIU/FEDER-UE, grant BIZDEVOPSGLOBAL: RTI2018-098309-B-C32; and by Xunta de Galicia/FEDER-UE, ConectaPeme grant GEMA: IN852A 2018/14.
+The second author was supported by Academy of Finland grants 268324 and 250345 (CoECGR), Fondecyt Grant 1-171058, and NSERC grant RGPIN-07185-2020.
+The fourth author was supported by PRIN grant 2017WR7SHH, and by the INdAM-GNCS Project 2020 {\sl MFAIS-IoT}.
+The fifth author was supported by Fondecyt Grant 1-200038, Basal Funds FB0001, and ANID -- Millennium Science Initiative Program -- Code ICN17\_002, Chile.